jnewsome97/windows-containers-quickstart/docs/newlayout/3-ManagingWindowsNode.md

 oc delete node ip-10-0-231-225.us-east-2.compute.internal
 ```

-PLEASE ONLY DO BELOW IF YOU HAVE MORE THAN ONE NODE
+PLEASE ONLY DO above IF YOU HAVE MORE THAN ONE NODE